Improper Handling of Case Sensitivity

 Example One

-In the following example, an XSS neutralization method replaces script tags in user supplied input with a safe equivalent:
+In the following example, an XSS neutralization method intends to replace script tags in user-supplied input with a safe equivalent:

 The code only works when the "script" tag is in all lower-case, forming an incomplete denylist (CWE-184).
 Equivalent tags such as "SCRIPT" or "ScRiPt" will not be neutralized by this method, allowing an XSS attack.